dianakorka/Data-Science-in-R/Inference/Project4.md

     ##       <dbl> <dbl>   <dbl> <chr>          <dbl>    <dbl>    <dbl>
     ## 1      1.01  102.
 0.317 two.sided      0.114   -0.111    0.339

-The difference in BMI is significantly higher in Economy than in Balance, and in Economy than in Premium.
+The mean BMI is significantly higher in Economy than in Balance, and in Economy than in Premium.

 ## Part 4: Chi-squared test